iSaluki/python/README.md

 *guessgame.py* **->** This is a simple guessing game which prompts the user to guess a word from a list of preset words in the script.

 *numbergame.py* **->** This script prompts the user to guess a number between 1 and 100 after randomly generating one.
 It then allows the user 3 guesses, telling them if they are too high or too low each time.

+*discordbot.py* **->** This is a simple Discord bot script.
+It requires you to have discord.py installed (I recommend using Pip to get it) and currently logs in and sets a status.
+In future it will have a much wider range of functions and may be migrated out to its own repository.

+More stuff coming soon!